How Leaders Can Cut the Cost of Workplace Drama, End Entitlement and Drive Big Results.

 | Author: Cy Wakeman, 2017 |

-Although I thought I had “No Ego”, reading this book made me reflect on a moment I had earlier that week and realize my own ego almost got in the way of a client’s success.
+Although I thought I had “no ego,” reading this book made me reflect on a moment I had earlier that week when my own ego almost got in the way of a client’s success.
 A client had stated she would be doing some of the work I normally did with her organization.
-At first, I was taken aback by the idea, but when I stopped and thought about it I realized it was the best solution for the client.
-Reflecting on it now I have to acknowledge my ‘Ego’ was the only reason I thought it was not a good idea.
+At first, I was taken aback by the idea.
+But when I stopped and thought about it, I realized it was the best solution for the client.
+I had to acknowledge my ‘ego’ was the only reason I thought it was not a good idea.

-What took me 25 years of leadership practice to learn, is well summarized in this manageable sized read.
+What took me 25 years of leadership practice to learn is well summarized in this manageable sized read from Cy Wakeman.
 Do yourself a favour, put your ego aside and give it a read.
 You might find yourself focusing on the “accountables” to drive results.

 Reviewed by: Trevor Blondeel, September 5, 2018